 A: It is correct that the involvement of Medicare Advantage payors in PDGM will be payor specific.
-At this point, we have only seen a few payors across the country indicate that they plan on implementing the PDGM billing format on 1/1/2020.
+At the time of this webinar (July 2019), we have only seen a few payors across the country indicate that they plan on implementing the PDGM billing format on 1/1/2020.

 Q: Must you use occurrence code 50 and put assessment date on EVERY final claim or only if there was a SCIC?

 A: Yes, occurrence code 50 must be included on all final claims along with the most recent assessment date.
 This date is used by CMS to link the final claim to the appropriate submitted OASIS and determine reimbursement.

 Q: When questionable encounters are discussed, does this refer to when these codes are included with other codes or only on their own?

 A: Questionable Encounters (QE) refer specifically to the primary diagnosis on the claim.
 Diagnosis codes that would qualify as a QE in the primary diagnosis spot can be listed as a subsequent diagnosis on the claim.

 The main concept here is that these diagnoses represent a symptom of the patient’s condition but on their own do not constitute home health eligibility.